OUR SERVICES

 Maternity Leave

-A pregnant employee can resort to maternity leave for an uninterrupted period of eighteen (18) weeks:
+A pregnant employee is entitled to maternity leave for an uninterrupted period of eighteen (18) weeks.

-• Remaining four (4) weeks are optional and unpaid by the employer.
+Only the first 14 weeks of maternity leave are fully paid by the employer.
+The remaining 4 weeks are optional and they are not paid by the employer.
 However, if the employee chooses to avail herself of the four weeks optional maternity leave, or part thereof, the employee can apply for the Maternity Leave Benefit in terms of the Social Security Act to which the employee may be entitled.

 Nonetheless, a female employee who resigns from employment without good and sufficient cause within six months from the date she resumes work after availing herself of maternity leave, she shall be liable, to pay the employer a sum equivalent to the wages she received during such maternity leave.